-Outcry after air strike hits bus and kills at least 50 in Yemen
+At least 29 children among 50 killed as air strike hits bus in Yemen

 There was no immediate word on casualties.

-Yemen’s three-year war has killed more than 10,000 people, badly damaged Yemen’s infrastructure and crippled its health system.
+Yemen’s three-year war has killed more than 10,000 people, badly damaged Yemen’s infrastructure, crippled its health system and led to one million people being infected with cholera.

 The coalition faces widespread international criticism for air strikes in Yemen that kill civilians.